BaptistePetiot/PopCornMovies/src/README.md

     We named all of our controllers based on the example : [Name of the view][type of user]Controller.java

 ### CRITERIA FOR NOTATION:
-    - home window allowing the user to connect to the DB by entering EMAIL and PASSWORD
+    - we have a : home window allowing the user to connect to the DB by entering EMAIL and PASSWORD
     - reliability of our system : every major action (db connection and encryption) is handled in a try catch block
     - relevance of the information displayed : we've tried to display information on our GUI in a clear way and to sort it for more conviniency ("RECORDS" by email, title, nbr of tickets or date & 2 options : by customers or by employees)